What is local device assessment?

 What situations is local device assessment designed for?

-Local device assessment allow for those times when the student users may have segments of time when they are offline (commuting home, on the bus or a train, for example).
+Local device assessment allows for times when students may have time blocks when they are offline (commuting home, on the bus or a train, for example).

 1. Student downloads the assessment onto their mobile device before leaving the school network.

-2. While travelling home, the student can answer all the questions in the assessment on their mobile device.
+2. While travelling home, the student answers all the questions in the assessment on their mobile device.

 3. When the student reaches a stable network connection again, they can submit their work to the server and continue online.